jada-garofalo/PHY607/proj1/README.txt

 Hello!
 Welcome to my submission for Project 1.

-In this directory you will find four files:
+In this directory you will find four files (not including .png figures or ./class_exercises):
   1. README.txt -- this file!
   2. report_proj1.pdf -- my report in .pdf format
   2. proj1.py -- this includes my two primary functions for Project 1